Deminarcis/move-my-server/README.md

 ### Move My Server

-Move My Server is a small script that allows users to easily move a server from one hypervisor to another hypervisor or backup server.
+Move My Server is a small script that allows users to easily move a server from one hypervisor to a backup server.
+It can probably do other stuff, but this is what i made it for.

 I hope you find it useful!